asuracoin/smart-contract/README.md

 ## Token Sale Management
-Please note that the contract is strict about executing the different rounds in a specific order

 #### Start the first limit round
-- Can only be started is no other sale as been started
 - Run command `testinvoke <CONTRACT_HASH> startLimitSale []`
 - Enter wallet password to submit invoke
 - Upon next block limit sale will start